Puppet-Finland/ansible-collection-puppeteers-keycloak/README.md

 * **puppeteers_keycloak_k3s_http_host**: hostname for the IngressRoute.
 Example: "keycloak.example.org".
 * **puppeteers_keycloak_k3s_db_username**: PostgreSQL username for Keycloak.
 * **puppeteers_keycloak_k3s_db_password**: PostgreSQL password for Keycloak.
+* **puppeteers_keycloak_k3s_starting_version**: Version of Keycloak to install *initially*, for example 26.4.5.
+This gets passed to the end of the `startingCSV` parameter ("keycloak-operator.v24.6.5").
+This has no effect beyond the initial Keycloak install: upgrades are handled by accepting Operator InstallPlans (see below).

 If you wish to use an external PostgreSQL database with Keycloak you can do it with these two variables: